Laboratory for Analysis and Architecture of Systems: History

 Jean Lagasse founded LAAS-CNRS in 1968, first known as the Laboratory of Automation and its Space Applications (French: Laboratoire d'automatique et de ses applications spatiales) when automation was still a young field, computing was emerging, and robotics was in its infancy.
 Space exploration was a major scientific and geopolitical driver, and Lagasse convinced CNRS to establish a lab focused on automation and space applications.

 Over time, LAAS-CNRS shifted its focus to complex systems across various domains.

 Activities

-In industrial robotics, LAAS-CNRS participates to the French project Air-Cobot.
+In industrial robotics, LAAS-CNRS participates in the French project Air-Cobot.
 Picture of the robot in an hangar of Air France Industries.

 The laboratory's research focuses primarily on Information Sciences and Technologies.
 It is organised into six scientific departments: